fbpx

 Honorable Mention

 Every Super Bowl has its defining moments.
 Sometimes they happen early, like the Seahawks early safety in Super Bowl 48.
-When they happen in groups, during multiple spots, or at the end, those games tend to be the most memorable and exciting.
+When they happen in groups, during multiple spots, or near the end, those games tend to be the most memorable and exciting.
 Super Bowl 13 is a great example.

 Other moments that almost made the list include John Stallworth‘s 73-yard touchdown in Super Bowl 14.
-That game was much closer than the 31-19 final indicates.
+That game was much closer than the 31-19 final score indicates.
 The Rams led 19-17 in the fourth quarter before Stallworth’s score.

 Clay Matthews slamming Rashard Mendenhall and forcing a critical fumble in Super Bowl 45 also stands out.
 The Cowboys defense smothering Jim Kelly near the goal line, forcing an interception returned for a touchdown was another defensive play that almost made the list.